ArpanMaheshwari144/Microservices-CRUD/README.md

     mvn clean install
     ```

-## Running the Insurance System Backend
+## Running the Customer Microservice
-To run the **Insurance System Backend**, follow these steps:
+To run the **Customer Microservice**, follow these steps:
 1. Navigate to the project directory:
     ```bash
-    cd insurance-system-backend
+    cd customer-microservice
     ```

 2. Run the application: